Seravo/audgit/README.md

 Audgit is a Node.js command line tool (written in JavaScript).
 This is done partially to experiment how Node.js apps work as command line tools, but partially also because a simple bash script wouldn't work for a larger piece of software with test suites, daemon modes, fast async file operations etc.

-At the moment there are no external dependencies aside standard Node.js, but later will have a test framework (Mocha etc), output colorization, e-mail/XMPP-communication etc.
+At the moment there are no external dependencies aside standard Node.js, but later will have a test framework (Mocha etc), output colourization, e-mail/XMPP-communication etc.

 Audit is intended to be run in 'sudo'.